Flintshire welcomes Japanese visitors

 The reception was attended by 40 people, including an interpreter, Mr Koki Kinouchi, to help the Japanese students enjoy their evening.

 This programme offers a wide range of educational and cultural activities for the Japanese guests including visits to London, Liverpool, Oxford, Chester, Chirk Castle, Colwyn Bay, Conwy Castle, Llandudno and Mold.

 After this Wales part of the programme, our Flintshire students will visit Miyagi Prefecture where the exchange has taken place since 1991.

-'It gives me great pleasure to welcome our Japanese visitors.
-I hope that they will find the visit both enjoyable and valuable.
-This exchange offers a great opportunity for both countries to learn about a different way of life.
-They will be staying with families which is the best way of learning.
-By immersing themselves in the language and culture in a caring environment with fellow students for support, they will hopefully gain a good insight into the language and culture.
+"I’m delighted to welcome our Japanese visitors and hope they have an enjoyable and valuable experience.
+This exchange offers a wonderful opportunity for both countries to learn about a different way of life and culture.
+Staying with families is the best way of learning by immersing in the language and culture in a caring environment with fellow students for support."

 Applications for the exchange will be available on the night or by contacting Karen Jones 07759295984 or by email email@example.com.

-The exchange is funded by Flintshire Optec Japanese Youth Exchange Trust as well as by grants and donations, including donations from Toyota UK based at Deeside and The Great Britain Sasakawa Foundation, which supports Japanese educational programmes.
+The exchange is funded by Flintshire Optec Japanese Youth Exchange Trust as well as by grants and donations, including donations from Toyota UK based at Deeside.

 Chair of Flintshire County Council, Cllr Marion Bateman with consort, Cllr Haydn Bateman, and three of the students